tuancna/ExcelVBA/README.md

 # Excel
 ## Those are necessary codes for Excel I have collected.
 ### 1. Combining all sheets as one
-### 2. Opening multiples files as sheets as the same time
+### 2. Opening multiples files as sheets at the same time